assignments-codex/level-1-assignments/week-4/day-5-assignment.md

 #### Objective

-CodeSandbox site v1.
-Publish a polished three-page site.
+Build a larger website in CodeSandbox.
+Longer breakout time today.

 #### Requirements

-1. Three pages complete with working nav.
+1. Three or more pages with working nav.
-2. At least two images with `alt` and attribution.
+2. At least two images with `alt` and a short attribution note.
-3. Reusable classes, link states, and a Flexbox layout section.
+3. Reusable classes for common elements and link states visible.
+4. One Flexbox section for nav or a card row.

 #### Screenshots

 - CodeSandbox share link
 - One screenshot of the running site
-- One screenshot of `styles.css` showing Flexbox rules
+- One screenshot of `styles.css` showing classes and Flexbox rules

 #### Reflection

-- One layout trick you will remember
+- One layout decision you like
 - One accessibility fix you made
-- One next step for v2
+- One next step for version 2

 #### Rubric (20 pts)